OFILWE560/Portfolio/README.md

 ## About

-## About

 Results-driven and detail-oriented BSc (Hons) graduate (pending) in Business Intelligence and Data Analytics, with a strong foundation in data analysis, Python programming, database management, and IT operations.
 I bring practical experience gained through a six-month industry attachment at Boteti District Council, where I provided IT user support, managed technical documentation, and handled cross-departmental communication in a professional environment.
-My academic journey has equipped me with both technical skills — including Power BI, SQL, Microsoft Excel, Microsoft Access, and Machine Learning — as well as transferable competencies such as effective communication, report writing, and the ability to work efficiently under pressure.
+My academic journey has equipped me with both technical skills, including Power BI, SQL, Microsoft Excel, Microsoft Access, and Machine Learning as well as transferable competencies such as effective communication, report writing, and the ability to work efficiently under pressure.
 I am a motivated, professionally presented individual eager to apply my skills and contribute meaningfully to any dynamic, results-oriented organization.

 ---

 ## Work Experience

-**IT Support Work Placement** — Boteti District Council *Letlhakane | Jan 2025 – Jun 2025*
+**IT Support Work Placement** - Boteti District Council *Letlhakane | Jan 2025 - Jun 2025*

 - Completed an academically required six-month industrial attachment as part of the BSc (Hons) programme, formally assessed by both workplace mentors and college supervisors.
 - Supported daily IT operations including user support, troubleshooting hardware and software issues, and assisting with network configuration tasks.